Skip to main content

 Some monetary amounts on the platform have been converted from a foreign currency.
 When this happens, the exchange rate used is from the time of the event.

 For example, if a fundraising amount was originally in a foreign currency, the exchange rate for the date of the fundraising is used to calculate the amount in GBP.
+Similarly, for company accounts filed in a foreign currency, the exchange rate will be on the date they were filed for.

 How does Beauhurst calculate aggregate growth?